drupal-entity-training/event/index.md

 ### 2. Viewing entities on a page

 Viewing an entity on a page requires a route on which the entity's field values are output on a given path.
-This can be automated by amending the entity annotation.
+This can be automated by amending the entity class attributes.

 #### 2.1.
 Install the contributed _Entity API_ module.